Monext/monext-salesforce-commerce-cloud/README.md

 # Prerequisites

 1. Having your Monext API key ready.
 You can copy it (incl.
-'Basic ') from the Monext backoffice and put it as password in the `monext` service credentials.
+'Basic ') from the Monext backoffice.

 2. Having your Monext "Point Of Sales" identifier.

+3. (optional) Having a list ot payment method IDs to be shown to the user.
+Found in Monext backoffice.

 # Configuration